quotient-im/Quaternion/BUILDING.md

 If you use GNU Make, `make install` (with `sudo` if needed) will work equally well.

 ### Package
-Packagers are very scarce so far, so please step up and support your favourite system!
-Notably, we still need a MacOS maintainer - Quaternion sees no actual usage/testing on this platform yet.
+We're still somewhat short of packagers, so please step up and support your favourite system!

 #### Flatpak
 If you run Linux and your distribution supports flatpak, you can easily build and install Quaternion as a flatpak package: